-- 8.4.1 The location and construction of mailboxes within county right-of-way shall conform to the rules and regulations of the United States Postal Service. - 8.4.2.
+- 8.4.1 The location and construction of mailboxes and/or cluster box units within County right-of-way shall conform to the rules and regulations of the United States Postal Service. - 8.4.2.
 Cluster Box Unit (CBU)/Mail Kiosk Regulations - 8.4.2.1.
 Installation of CBUs, as well as any associated improvements (e.g. shelters, lighting, and other related amenities), hereinafter CBU related improvements, shall be the responsibility of the developer. - 2.
 Approval and installation of all CBU related improvements must be completed prior to first certificate of occupancy issued. - 3.
-The establishment of a homeowners' association is required in developments with CBU related improvements.
-Maintenance of all CBU related improvements shall be the responsibility of the homeowners' association. - 4.
+The establishment of a homeowners' association or community development district is required in developments with CBU related improvements.
+Maintenance of all CBU related improvements shall be the responsibility of the homeowners' association or community development district. - 4.
 CBU related improvements not part of a designated amenity area shall be on their own tract. - 5.
 CBU related improvements shall be prohibited within the public right-of-way or in any utility easement unless written permission is granted by the easement holder. - 6.
 CBU related improvements shall not be located within the vision triangle. - 7.
 CBU shall be setback from an unsignalized intersection 85 ft, or 20 ft from a designated crosswalk, whichever is more restrictive. - 8.
 CBUs shall be setback from main entrance intersections of the subdivision a minimum of 200 feet. - 9.
-Landscaping, Lighting, and Parking shall conform to the regulations set forth in the Land Development Code. - 10.
-A letter from the USPS stating their approval of the kiosk location will be required before county approval of engineering plans. - 11.
+Landscaping, Lighting, and Parking shall conform to the regulations set forth in the Land Development Code.

+910. A letter from the USPS stating their approval of the kiosk location will be required before County approval of engineering plans prior to construction acceptance.

+1011.
 Required Parking shall be provided according to the chart below:

-Number ofParking Spaces
+Number of Parking Spaces

 Lots/Mailboxes Required

 50 or fewer 2

 51 to 100 3

 101 to 200 4

 201 and above 5

-- 12. Parking spaces may be provided in a dedicated parking area or within a bulb-out along the right-of-way, subject to approval by Engineering Services.
+1112.
+Parking spaces may be provided in a dedicated parking area or within a bulb-out along the right-of-way, subject to approval by Engineering Services.
 CBU related improvements that are located in designated amenity areas may utilize the off-street parking provided.
-Parking may not encroach into pedestrian pathways or impede pedestrian or vehicular traffic - 13.
+Parking may not encroach into pedestrian pathways or impede pedestrian or vehicular traffic

+1213.
 Parking areas and access to the CBUs shall be compliant with current Americans with Disabilities Act (ADA) standards and Florida Accessibility Code.